hen900/klayout_macros/README.md

 ### Marker Placement
 Markers are placed in a horizontal line originating at the coordinates specified. <br>
-**Marker Name:** Text input field to specify the name of the marker to be used.  <br>
+**Marker Name:** Text input field to specify the name of the marker to be used.
-> This assumes a cell by the marker name exists in the marker file. <br>
+> This assumes a cell by the marker name exists in the marker file.
 **Marker Coordinates (X, Y):** Fields to specify the placement of markers in **um**. <br>
-> Markers will be placed in a line, and this specifies where the lower left coordinate of the line of markers should be. <br>
+> Markers will be placed in a line, and this specifies where the lower left coordinate of the line of markers should be.
-**Marker Gap:** Field to specify the desired horizontal gap between consecutive markers in um. <br>
+**Marker Gap:** Field to specify the desired horizontal gap between consecutive markers in um.

 ### Text Placement
->  **IMPORTANT NOTE** Default text parameter extraction expects to tile a set of cells labeled as something like:  <br>
+>  **IMPORTANT NOTE** Default text parameter extraction expects to tile a set of cells labeled as something like:
->  `x1T1R_w100_l50_pmos_1_8V_EBL` <br>
+>  `x1T1R_w100_l50_pmos_1_8V_EBL`
 >  where the width length, type and voltage are are extracted based on cell names and then used for labeling.
->  It is likely that the user will have to edit the parameter extraction of the script and utilize the included
+It is likely that the user will have to edit the parameter extraction of the script and utilize the included
->  `find_between` function to readjust the name to match other cell naming conventions  <br>
-**Text Coordinates (X, Y):** Fields to specify the X and Y coordinates of the **lower left corner** of the placed text
+ `find_between` function to readjust the name to match other cell naming conventions **Text Coordinates (X, Y):** Fields to specify the X and Y coordinates of the **lower left corner** of the placed text